-Therefore any positron shield have to include also a gamma ray shield.
-In order to minimize the bremsstrahlung a multi-layered radiation shield is appropriate.
+Therefore any positron shield has to include also a gamma-ray shield.
+A multi-layered radiation shield is appropriate to minimize the bremsstrahlung.
 Material for the first layer must fulfill the requirements for negative beta radiation shielding.
-First layer of such shield may be for example a thin aluminium plate (to shield positrons), while the second layer of such shield may be a dense material such as lead or depleted uranium.
+The first layer of such shield may be a thin aluminium plate (to shield positrons), while the second layer of such shield may be a dense material such as lead or depleted uranium.

 See also: Shielding of Gamma Radiation

 See first: Shielding of Beta Radiation – Electrons